 Rugby World Cup 2023: today's matches, full schedule and group standings

-England kick off their Rugby World Cup 2023 campaign today in Pool D against Argentina – and for once it is the men in white who are the underdogs.
+Steve Borthwick’s team came into the tournament having lost five of their last six games but defeating their most difficult pool opponents leaves England’s path clear to the quarter-final with Japan their next fixture in Nice on Sunday.
+Tom Curry, however is likely to miss that fixture after becoming the third English player to have been sent off since the start of August following a dangerous tackle inside the opening three minutes against Argentina.

-A curious feature of England’s dismal run of just three wins in nine Tests leading into this World Cup has been the lack of form of key players such as Ellis Genge, Maro Itoje, Jamie George and Freddie Steward.
-If Argentina are to be dispatched, they will need to exit their slump with a bang.
-On paper England have a strong starting XV, but when so many are underperforming the odds are stacked against them.
+England’s victory followed high-scoring wins for Ireland and Australia over Romania and Georgia respectively, while Italy also got their campaign up and running with a 52-8 win over Namibia in Pool A.

-England’s form is in stark contrast to hosts France who, last night, rode a wave of passionate home support to beat three-times champions New Zealand 27-13 in the opening match of the 10th Rugby World Cup, burnishing their title pretentions by prevailing in a contest of rare intensity.
-The defeat was the first ever in a World Cup pool match for the All Blacks, who lost skipper Sam Cane to injury just before kick-off.
+On Friday hosts France rode a wave of passionate home support to beat three-times champions New Zealand 27-13 in the opening match, burnishing their title pretentions by prevailing in a contest of rare intensity.

 What games are on today?